AlexShem247/wine-origin-classifier/report/report.md

 - **Color**: ["pale", "deep", "ruby", "garnet", "golden", "straw", "amber"]
 - **Style**: ["traditional", "modern", "natural", "organic", "biodynamic"]

 I implemented these features using a new class in `LLMFeatureExtractor.py`.
-This class analyzed each wine description and extracted the presence of the listed features.
+This class analysed each wine description and extracted the presence of the listed features.
 It then appended the extracted features to the CSV file, ensuring robustness by saving the results incrementally.
 For efficiency, I only ran the extraction for 500 entries, as the process took considerable time.

 #### Output